RandomStudio/multi-speaker-web/README.md

 # Multi Channel Web Audio

-Provides a convenient audio engine that can route sounds to specific speakers in a multi-channel (more than 2 speakers) environment.
+Provides a convenient system for the browser-based Web Audio API, for routing sounds to specific speakers in a multi-channel environment.
+It works for 2 speakers (stereo) but becomes much more useful for environments with more channels.

+The idea is to facilitate mono audio sources in multi-channel setups without having to pre/re mix anything for standard "surround sound" systems.

 ## Setup